Osmania University College for Women: History

 The Nizam Government during the reign of H.E.H. the Sevent Nizam Sir Mir Osman Ali Khan Bahadur cotemplated to start a separate college for girls and subsequently the Zenena Intermediate College of Girls was started in 1924 with just 7 students in the premises of what was then the Nampally Girls School located in the "Golden Threshold", also a former home of Sarojini Naidu.
-In 1932, the Intermediate Science Course was started and in 1935, the bachelor degree courses in Arts and Social Sciences were added and the college was affliated to Osmania University with the campus within the university.
+In 1932, the Intermediate Science Course was started and in 1935, the bachelor degree courses in Arts and Social Sciences were added and the college was affiliated to Osmania University with the campus within the university.
 In 1941 B.Ed Degree and B.Sc.
 (Domestic Science) were introduced which has now been replaced by the BA and B.Sc. courses.

 With the aim of making education more available to girl students, the Nizam proposed to shift the campus within the city precincts.
 A committee was formed headed by Sir Mehdi Yar Jung Syed Mehdi Husain Bilgrami, who was the finance minister of the Nizam government, Nawab ZainYar Jung Bahadur, and Begum ZainYar Jung S. Ruquiyya Bilgrami.
 Upon the committee's recommendation, in 1949, the campus shifted to its present location British Residency that was erstwhile residency of British colonel James Achilles Kirkpatrick.

 In 2022, the college was upgraded to a state university, called Telangana Mahila Viswavidyalayam.
 It had plans to start offering engineering courses.
 In 2024 the college was once again renamed as Veeranari Chakali Ilamma Women's University after Telangana armed struggle leader Chakali Ilamma.